Ivy Tilsley: Casting and characterisation

 Perrie joined Coronation Street in 1971 as a semi-regular character before joining full time in 1979.
 The character of Ivy was described as a woman who had "a sharp tongue and staunch Roman Catholic beliefs".
 Ivy's Catholicism was something that developed as the character became more established.
 At Christmas 1976, Ivy stated she wasn't bothered about Christmas or religious holidays in general and didn't observe them.

 Departure

-In February 1994, without consulting her bosses, Perrie had cosmetic surgery to make her lips look fuller, but the results were unflattering, and Perrie was sacked from the show after twenty-three years as Ivy.
+In 1993, without consulting her bosses, Perrie had cosmetic surgery to make her lips look fuller, but the results received "unfortunate publicity", and Perrie was sacked from the show after twenty-three years as Ivy.
 The press speculated that her departure was a direct result of her plastic surgery, though Perrie denied this, insisting that she felt that her character had simply run its course.
 This version of events matched accounts given by the show's then producer Carolyn Reynolds.
 Ivy Tilsley died off-screen the following year.
 Perrie stated in a 1994 interview on 'The Word' she was unhappy that they didn't kill her character off and that she would only return to the show on the condition that it would centre around her death as she wanted closure.